tommynelson1097/flight-price-predictor/readme.md

 - Data is cleaned, encoded, and scaled before modeling.
 - Linear Regression is used for price prediction (can be replaced with other models).
 - Input validation and error messages are included for user-friendly experience.
+- Model performance dashboard displays key metrics (MSE, RMSE, MAE, R²) and visualizations (predicted vs actual, residuals histogram).
+- Confidence intervals are provided for real-time predictions in the predictor form.
+- Tables for sample records, info, and describe are displayed at full width for better readability.

 ---